verboompj/verboompj/README.md

 ### Hi there 👋

-## This repo holds some designs, ideas, and projects both work related as for home use.
+## Sharing some designs, ideas, and projects both work related as for home use.

 [Networking](https://github.com/verboompj/Networking/blob/master/README.md)